mvnaol2026/Gravity-Does-Not-Exist/EN/07_chapters_21-26.md

 Temperature is a measure of the intensity of atomic oscillations arising under the interaction of the aol space.
 When we say that a body is heating up, we are stating that the excitation of its atomic structure is intensifying.
 Nothing more, yet nothing less.

-And what else must be comprehended regarding heat and temperature is that an individual aol possesses neither heat nor temperature.
-It merely vibrates due to the vibration of the aol space.
+And what else must be comprehended regarding heat and temperature is that **an individual aol possesses neither heat nor temperature.** It merely vibrates due to the vibration of the aol space.
 It is intrinsically "neutral" — neither cold nor hot. **It is simply "shaking."**

 Having recognized that an aol is intrinsically "neutral" and merely shaking, one can transition to a larger scale.
 Is it hot at the center of the Sun, where science estimates the temperature to be fifteen million degrees Celsius?
 An atom at the center of an "incandescent" star is just as "cold" as one at the North Pole — or rather, not "cold," but neutral.
 It is simply that at the North Pole, atoms oscillate weakly, whereas at the center of a star, the frequency of their oscillations is immense.

 It is vital to comprehend that throughout this, the very state of the aols, lunols, and atoms remains unalterable: they are neutral; they merely oscillate.
 They do not heat up, they do not glow, and they do not emit rays or radiation such as X-rays.
 They vibrate.
 Nothing more.
 No other qualities or properties exist within them.

-For instance, if a substance "glows," it does not mean that the atoms of the substance are glowing; they are neutral — they oscillate at a frequency of approximately 1014 hertz.
+For instance, if a substance "glows," it does not mean that the atoms of the substance are glowing; they are neutral — they oscillate at a frequency of approximately **10<sup>14</sup>** hertz.
 Furthermore, the substance itself does not glow either; it is subjectively perceived as glowing due to the configuration of the eyes of living beings capable of perceiving oscillations of a specific frequency.
 Moreover, different beings see light differently due to the diverse configurations of their visual organs.

 Nature is dark, soundless, and "cold" — or more precisely, nature is intrinsically "neutral."
 It is vibrating.
 Meanwhile, light, sound, heat, and cold are all biological perceptions of living beings that have learned, for the sake of their survival, to classify vibrations — their frequency, intensity, and amplitude.